uni-ts/uni-ts/docs/docs/composition/getting-started.md

 - **`flow`** creates a reusable function you can call multiple times
 - **`pipe`** immediately transforms a specific value

-> [!NOTE] 💡 Pro Tip
-> Use `flow` when you need to apply the same transformation to multiple values, and `pipe` when you have a single value to transform.

 ## Core Functions

 ### `flow` - Build Reusable Pipelines